 Management teams in all our international businesses are regularly briefed on possible indicators of modern slavery and the associated risks.
-This year, representatives from our International Management Team based in our UK head office have visited our operations in Oman, Qatar, Malaysia Singapore and across Europe and emphasised the importance of due diligence to prevent modern slavery.
+Our International Management Team based in our UK head office regularly visit our international operations in Europe, the Middle East and Asia to emphasise the importance of due diligence to prevent modern slavery.

-We have made extra efforts to promote the well-being and mental health of all of our workforce throughout the pandemic, with regular communications about how employees can look after themselves, and places where they can seek support locally if they need it.
+We have made on-going efforts to promote the well-being and mental health of all our workforce, with regular communications about how employees can look after themselves, and places where they can seek support locally if they need it.
 We continue to promote the WHSmith Benevolent Fund, a registered charity that benefits WHSmith employees and their families who are in financial difficulty or hardship and to ensure that all staff were aware of the support line available for all employees to seek confidential third-party help with any challenges that they may be facing.
 Over the past two years, we have augmented this with a partnership with an organisation called Salary Finance, which allows colleagues access to free financial education and loans at lower interest rates than those offered by traditional lenders.

 On-going dialogue continues with our recruitment agency for employees for our UK distribution centres to check that appropriate policies and practices were in place, and that there have been no reported incidences of modern slavery.
-Although not mandatory for our sector, the agency has a licence from the Gangmaster’s Licensing Authority, and monitors all new workers for indicators of potential forced labour, such as shared addresses, bank details and telephone numbers.
+Although not mandatory for our sector, the agency has a licence from the Gangmaster’s Labour Abuse Authority and monitors all new workers for indicators of potential forced labour, such as shared addresses, bank details and telephone numbers.
 We also have controls in place with our recruitment agencies to ensure they understand what it means to recruit responsibly, and that they have the necessary due diligence controls in place to identify any modern slavery risks with staff who are contracted on our behalf.

 Due diligence in our supply chain

-We continue to focus on WHSmith-branded products as we believe we have greater visibility and leverage with this part of our supply chain.
+We continue to focus on our own brand products as we believe we have greater visibility and leverage with this part of our supply chain.
 We operate a long-established, supply chain monitoring process to assess and mitigate ethical trade risks for our own-brand suppliers.
 Labour rights are a key part of this process and are included in the evaluation of new suppliers and the on-going management of existing suppliers.
-The work is undertaken by a specialist team based in Hong Kong and China.
+The work is undertaken by a specialist team based in Hong Kong and Shanghai.

 We use a combination of in-house audits, third party assessments and on-going engagement with suppliers and workers to identify any potential or actual incidents of modern slavery.
 Audits are often unannounced and include confidential worker interviews, inspection of worker accommodation and extensive document checks.
 Special attention is paid to modern slavery and the process is focussed on risks that are appropriate to individual suppliers.
-So for example, our visits to Chinese factories will look for signs of excessive working hours, risks to agency workers or any signs of under-age labour.
+For example, our visits to Chinese factories will look for signs of excessive working hours, risks to agency workers or any signs of under-age labour.
 The use of in-house auditors based in China has allowed us to continue our programme of factory visits when other third-party international auditors have been unable to travel.

-Working hours are closely monitored to ensure that long hours are strictly limited to peak times to cope with seasonal demand and are not a permanent feature for workers, and that there is a clear policy for voluntary overtime hours which workers agree to and are paid for accordingly.
+Working hours are closely monitored to ensure that long hours are strictly limited to peak times to cope with seasonal demand and are not a permanent feature for workers.
+We also ensure that there is a clear policy for voluntary overtime hours which workers agree to and are paid for accordingly.
 We avoid placing late orders wherever possible to ensure that factories have enough time for production and do not need to put pressure on workers to work long hours.

-The outbreak of Covid-19 hit our Chinese suppliers particularly hard at the start of 2020.
-We have taken a number of steps to ensure that workers have been protected as far as possible during the pandemic.
-We have maintained regular engagement with our suppliers and introduced measures to avoid cancelling orders and to mitigate the impact of any reduction in order volumes.
-We worked with suppliers to re-arrange delivery dates and sub-divide order volumes where factory capacity was an issue.
-And we have strengthened our due diligence activities to promote worker health and safety, fair payment practices and limits on worker overtime.
+Covid-19 has continued to cause difficulties for our Chinese suppliers where lockdowns and restrictions on free movement continued throughout 2021 / 22.
+We have continued to take steps to ensure that workers have been protected as far as possible from the impacts of Covid-19.
+We have maintained regular engagement with our suppliers have strengthened our due diligence activities to promote worker health and safety, fair payment practices and limits on worker overtime.

-During our 2020 financial year, our factory audit and supplier engagement programme identified a number of non-conformances with those elements of our Responsible Sourcing Requirements that could indicate a heightened risk of modern slavery.
-These included wages not being paid in accordance with the statutory minimum, missing paperwork in relation to voluntary overtime agreements, working hours in excess of our standards during peak season and payment and grievance irregularities for agency workers.
-We agreed action plans with our suppliers to address any nonconformances and followed up to ensure that workers concerns were remedied.
+During our 2021 / 22 financial year, our factory audit and supplier engagement programme identified a number of non-conformances with those elements of our Responsible Sourcing Requirements that could indicate a heightened risk of modern slavery.
+These included wages not being paid in accordance with the statutory minimum; missing paperwork in relation to voluntary overtime agreements; working hours in excess of our standards during peak season; and payment irregularities.
+We have agreed action plans with all suppliers to address any non-conformances and followed up to ensure that any impacts on workers have been appropriately remedied.